 - Crapsaccharine World: Compared to the rest of Auschwitz, the grounds surrounding the crematoria are lush, green (with sprinklers) and there is an orchestra playing happy music.
 Unfortunately, the prisoners don't get to enjoy it very long.

 - Death Seeker: Most of the Sonderkommando can't live with what they've been forced to do — assisting the Nazis in disposing of the bodies from the gas chambers by cremating the bodies of other Jews, or they'll be killed as well.
-Simon discusses this quite extensively with Dr. Nyizli, and chooses to die in the explosion which destroys the crematoria.
+Simon discusses this quite extensively with Dr. Nyizli, stating that he doesn't want to live after everything is done.
+He chooses to die in the explosion which destroys the crematoria.

 - Harmful to Minors: Children are killed in the gas chambers along with the adults, as in real life.
 The Hungarian girl who miraculously survived has to further witness all the participants of the uprising being shot moments before she's shot herself.

-- Heroic Suicide: Dina runs into an electrified fence to keep the guards from shooting more of her friends unless she gives them the information they want.
+- Heroic Suicide: A female prisoner runs into an electrified fence to keep the guards from shooting more of her friends unless she gives them the information they want.

 - Infant Immortality: Subverted horribly.
 A Hungarian-Jewish girl survives the gas chamber in an extraordinary stroke of luck by being pushed into an air pocket, while all the adults piled up around her died due to breathing in the gas.
 She is saved by the Jewish Sonderkommandos and Dr. Nyiszli tries to bargain for her survival with Oberscharfuehrer Mussfeld.
 At the end it actually seems for a moment that she's going to make it after all even after the uprising is crushed, only for Mussfeld to shoot her at the last second and ordering her body to be burned with the others.